ucsb-seclab/popkorn-artifact/README.md

 3. angr 9.1

 ### Notes
 This evaluation can take significant time and computational resources to reproduce.
 For the evaluation in the paper we ran the analysis with a timeout of 1 hour per driver, and 8 drivers being analyzed concurrently.
-The final results took around 14 hours to complete analysis with these settings.
+The final results took around 14 hours to complete analysis with these settings on a machine with an Intel Xeon CPU @ 2.40GHz with 24 cores and 94 GBs of RAM.

-We separately reran the evaluation on a 96-core machine with 48 drivers being analyzed in parallel, which brings the analysis time down to around 2.5 hours.
+We separately reran the evaluation on a 96-core Intel Xeon Gold 6252 CPU @ 2.10GHz with 376 GB RAM machine with 48 drivers being analyzed in parallel, which brings the analysis time down to around 2.5 hours.

 ### Reproducing results